 When you get a photo as bad as this in need of photo repair, it is seriously tempting to let a quality photo restoration service do it for you.
 But if you were to tackle this one it might be easiest to airbrush a new back ground or cheat by tightly cropping the photo so there is less work to do.
 This, of course, isn’t what restoring is all about.

 It is about quality time restoring photos so they look like new from the time and period they were taken.

-In this case a nose tip had to be borrowed from another photo and blended in.
-The windows in the back ground had slight re structure and overall tone and definition was improved with dodge and burn in subtle amounts.
-A low opacity layer of sharpen was added to the finally repaired old photo.
+In this case, a nose tip had to be borrowed from another photo and blended in.
+The windows in the background had slight restructure and overall tone and definition were improved with dodge and burn in subtle amounts.
+A low opacity layer of sharpening was added to the finally repaired old photo.
 Now we have the quality photo restoration we were looking for.
-You may want to down sample from your high res scan and apply a slight sharpen again depending on the final reproduction size.
+You may want to downsample from your high res scan and apply a slight sharpen again depending on the final reproduction size.

 Image-Restore.co.uk Providing quality photo restoration Surrey and Farnham area